Chapter 17.35

 E. Docking Facilities.
 Docking facilities shall be designed and sited in relationship to the water’s depth and accessibility.

 F. Protection of Traffic.
 Adequate provisions shall be made for the protection of the traveling public.
-Barricades shall be placed on streets with lights at night, also flagmen employed, all as may be required by the particular work in progress.
+Barricades shall be placed on streets with lights at night, and flagmen employed, as necessary or otherwise required.
 The permittee shall not attempt to forbid the full and free use by the public of all navigable waters at or adjacent to the work or structure.
-If the display of lights and signals on any work authorized is not otherwise provided by law, as may be prescribed by the U.S. Coast Guard, they shall be installed and maintained at the expense of the permittee.
+Additionally, adequate lighting and signals required by the particular work in progress or as prescribed by the U.S. Coast Guard shall be provided by the permittee at his or her expense.

-G. Liability for Damages.
-The permittee is responsible for all liability for personal injury or property damage which may arise out of work herein permitted, or which may arise out of the use or possession of such works, and in the event any claim is made against the City of Newport Beach or any department, officer, or employee thereof, though, by reasons of, or in connection with such work, permittee shall defend, indemnify and hold them and each of them, harmless from such claim.
+H. Liability for Damages.
+The permittee is responsible for all liability for personal injury or property damage which may arise out of work herein permitted, or which may arise out of the use or possession of such works, and in the event any claim is made against the City of Newport Beach or any department, officer, or employee thereof by reasons of, or in connection in any way with such work, permittee shall defend, indemnify and hold them and each of them, harmless from such claim.

-H. Repairs.
+I. Repairs.
 The permittee shall keep the structures in good repair at all times.
-Failure to repair, when written notice has been given by the Harbor Resources Division, shall be cause for the revocation of the permit.
+Failure to repair, when written notice has been given by the Public Works Department, shall be cause for the revocation of the permit in accordance with Section 17.70.020.

-I. Pollution Control.
+J. Pollution Control.
 The permittee shall maintain the area delineated on the harbor development permit free and clear from beached or floating rubbish, debris or litter at all times.
 Adequate safeguards shall be maintained by the permittee to avert any other type of pollution of Newport Harbor from recreational and/or commercial use of the tidelands.
-Failure to comply with the provisions of this section shall be cause, after written notice has been given to the permittee by the City, for the revocation of the permit.
+Failure to comply with the provisions of this section shall be cause, after written notice has been given to the permittee by the City, for the revocation of the permit in accordance with Section 17.70.020.
 When unusual circumstances arise with respect to the collection of debris or litter, the City Manager may authorize by the use of City forces or by contract, the removal of such debris.
-Cost for such pollution control will be borne by the permittee.
+Cost for such pollution control shall be borne by the permittee.

-J. Rights to Impose Rental or Other Charges.
-The approval of permits by the City of Newport Beach shall not constitute a waiver of any rights or requirements which it may now have or hereafter have to impose rental or other charges in conjunction with the maintenance or use of the proposed facility and user of the same.
-The imposing of tidelands rental or use fees shall not be extended to include private residential piers and slips constructed and used solely by the abutting uplands owner for noncommercial recreational purposes, unless otherwise directed by State mandate.
+K. Rights to Impose Rental or Other Charges.
+The approval of permits or leases by the City shall not constitute a waiver of any rights or requirements which it may now have or hereafter have to impose rental or other charges in conjunction with the maintenance or use of the proposed facility and upon the users of the same.

 17.35.020 Piers.